correlation and regression in spss#

 Most software programs that you will encounter have a special way of handling dates, to make it possible to compute the amount of time that has passed between different dates and times, or to do other calculations involving dates and time.

-SPSS is no exception, so if we want to be able to make plots of variables over time, we will need to convert our Year/Month variables into a Date variable.
+SPSS is no exception, so if we want to be able to make plots of variable values over time, we will need to convert our Year/Month variables into a Date variable.

 From the Transform menu, select Date and Time Wizard.
 This will open the following dialog: